iJustinn/House_Price/README.md

 # House_Price

-This study is focusing on...
+This study is focusing on analyzing US house prices for around past 20 years, focusing on building models to fit and predict the future of this market.
+Not finished...

 ## Paper Overview